sschuur-nvidia/docs/content/nvidia-air/Custom-Topology.md

 You can manually add more `oob-mgmt-switches` and `oob-mgmt-servers` to your simulation if you need.
 But the **Enable OOB** toggle must be enabled to use the OOB network.

 ## Custom Topologies with DOT Files
 Air supports creating custom topologies using DOT files.

 DOT files are the filetype used with the open-source graph visualization software Graphviz.
 They are simple, text-based files and allow for quick and easy customization.

 You can upload DOT files directly into Air to generate a topology.
 This allows you to easily share and create copies of a topology and save the topology somewhere in a reusable file.
 You can modify them in any text editor, like notepad or VS Code.

+### DOT Syntax
+DOT files use the `.dot` file extention.
+They define nodes, attributes and connections for generating a topology of a networks.

 Here is an example of a simple topology DOT file with 1 spine, 2 leaves and 2 servers connected to each leaf.
 ```